 ScriptRunner supports looking up its script roots from inside another plugin.
-In other words, it can automatically add the root of another plugin to its collection of script roots.
-Built-in scripts (admin scripts, but also hooks, listeners etc) are loaded from the script roots.
+This means that it can automatically add the root of another plugin to its collection of script roots.
+This allows event listeners, built-in scripts, and other extension points to be loaded directly from those script roots.

-This can be useful for Atlassian Experts and partners who would like to deliver a fully functional business process to a customer, without them having to copy scripts to their server.
-It can also help teams that make heavy use of ScriptRunner to customize their Atlassian applications implement software development practices for their script code, including version control, automated testing, code review, and continuous integration as they have need.
+Atlassian Experts and partners who would like to deliver a fully functional business process to a customer, without having to manually copy scripts to their server.

 Creating a Script Plugin